 Because the banner text and some internal options have been modified for v2.0, all end-users will be served with a fresh banner on their first visit to your site (post switch-over) as legally required.

-If you’ve enabled “remember consent” within the configurator, once consent is granted by a particular user, the Cookie Solution will remember that consent, as per usual, for up to 12 months, after which time, the user will again be served with a fresh banner.
+If you’ve enabled “remember consent” within the configurator, once consent is granted by a particular user, the Privacy Controls and Cookie Solutionn will remember that consent, as per usual, for up to 12 months, after which time, the user will again be served with a fresh banner.

-As with all features, these settings can be customized within your Cookie Solution configurator.
+As with all features, these settings can be customized within your Privacy Controls and Cookie Solution configurator.

 If you have any questions or need help at any time, please feel free to reach out to us via chat, or at firstname.lastname@example.org